encode/django-rest-framework/docs/api-guide/responses.md

 ## .template_name

 The `template_name`, if supplied.
-Only required if `HTMLTemplateRenderer` or some other custom template renderer is the accepted renderer for the reponse.
+Only required if `HTMLRenderer` or some other custom template renderer is the accepted renderer for the reponse.

 ## .accepted_renderer